-Laboratory studies have shown that age 0 and 1 juvenile cod exhibit preferences for specific types of substrates based either on particle size or the presence of vegetation (Gotceitas and Brown, 1993, Gotceitas et al., 1995; Fraser et al., 1996).
+Laboratory studies have shown that age 0 and 1 juvenile cod exhibit preferences for specific types of substrates based either on particle size or the presence of vegetation (Gotceitas & Brown 1993, Gotceitas et al. 1995, Fraser et al. in press).
 In these studies, it has also been shown the presence or absence of a predator (an older conspecific) can alter these preferences.
-Substrate preference is a potent force shaping the distributions and survival juvenile cod (Lough et al., 1989; Gotceitas and Brown, 1993; Tupper and Boutilier, 1995).
+Substrate preference is a potent force shaping the distributions and survival juvenile cod (Lough et al. 1989, Gotceitas & Brown 1993, Tupper & Boutilier 1995).
 Our results corroborated these findings.
-Older juveniles in this study were rarely present over gravel substrate, but were associated instead with areas of high bathymetric relief and coarser substrates (rock and boulder).
-In contrast, age 1 cod were observed predominantly over gravel substrates, similar to observations by Lough et al. (1989).
+Older juveniles in our study were rarely present over gravel substrate, but were associated instead with areas of high bathymetric relief and coarser substrates (rock and boulder).
+In contrast, we observed age 1 cod predominantly over gravel substrates, similar to observations by Lough et al. (1989).

 A priori, we had expected to see more juvenile cod in association with macroalgae cover than in its absence.
-However, the results demonstrated that macroalgae is neither avoided or preferred by age 1-4 juvenile cod.
-Keats et al. (1987) showed that fleshy macroalgae was a preferred habitat of juvenile cod (age 0-2) in shallow (<20 m) nearshore areas, during autumn.
+However, our results demonstrated that macroalgae is neither avoided or preferred by age 1 - 4 juvenile cod.
+Keats et al. (1987) showed that fleshy macroalgae was a prefered habitat of juvenile cod (age 0 - 2) in shallow (<20 m) nearshore areas, during fall.
 In the laboratory, Gotceitas et al. (1995) showed that the presence of kelp, as well as cobble, increases the survival of age 0+ cod in the presence of an actively foraging predator.
 These authors also demonstrated that macroalgae cover is only preferred in the presence, but not in the absence of, such a predator.
 It is possible that there were either few predators in the study area or that those present were inactive during our studies.
-Only three adult cod were observed during this study.
+We observed only three adult cod during this study.
 All were inactive when encountered.
-The lack of a significant correlation between the presence of macroalgae and presence of juvenile cod suggests that juveniles associate with macroalgae only during the summer and autumn.
+The lack of a significant correlation between the presence of macroalgae and presence of juvenile cod suggests that juveniles associate with macroalgae only during the summer and fall.
 It is not clear from published accounts whether juvenile cod use macroalgae primarily for feeding or for predator avoidance.
 However, it does appear clear from our results that macroalgae is not used for cover from predators during April, in Placentia Bay.
-The study area was heterogeneous with respect to substrate particle size and bathymetric relief.
-All substraterelief combinations, with the exception of mud, were within ~200 m of each other.
-Therefore, there is little doubt that young and old juvenile cod actively selected the habitat where they were observed.
+Our study area was heterogeneous with respect to substrate particle size and bathymetric relief.
+All substrate-relief combinations, with the exception of mud, were within ~200 m of each other.
+Therefore, there is little doubt that young and old juvenile cod actively selected the habitat where we observed them.

-In this study, it is demonstrated that age 1-4 juvenile cod exhibit age-specific associations with substrate.
-From their patterns of activity in relation to cover, these fish appeared likely to be using specific substrate characteristics for protection from predators (Gregory and Anderson, 1997).
-These activity patterns also appeared to change with age, suggesting that the behaviourial mechanisms of predator avoidance for cod are also age-specific.
-These observations were consistent with those of other researchers working on young Atlantic cod in nearshore and offshore waters as well as the laboratory, but represent the first accounts of changes in substrate selection and use of available cover by juvenile cod, with age.
-The results suggest that substrate which is ideal for one age group of cod may be completely inappropriate for another.
+In this study, we demonstrated that age 1 - 4 juvenile cod exhibit age-specific associations with substrate.
+From their patterns of activity in relation to cover, these fish appeared likely to be using specific substrate characteristics for protection from predators (Gregory and Anderson submitted).
+These activity patterns also appeared to change with age, suggesting that the behavioural mechanisms of predator avoidance for cod are also age-specific.
+Our observations were consistent with those of other researchers working on young Atlantic cod in nearshore and offshore waters as well as the laboratory, but represent the first accounts of changes in substrate selection and use of available cover by juvenile cod, with age.
+Our results suggest that substrate which is ideal for one age group of cod may be completely inappropriate for another.